 The American Opportunity Tax Credit enables students (or parents) to claim up to $2,500 per year for the first four years of post-secondary education.
 This is a tax credit against your income tax liability, which means it serves to reduce the amount of tax you owe.
 Further, 40% of the credit is “refundable”, which means that you can claim the tax credit even if it exceeds your actual tax liability.
 That means that you can still get up to $1,000 of the credit back, even if you have no tax liability.

 It is also income based.
-It can be claimed only by couples (married filing jointly only) who earn no more than $180,000, or by single filers who earn no more than $90,000 per year.
+It can be claimed only by couples (married filing jointly only) who earn no more than $180,000, or by single filers who earn no more than $90,000 per year for the tax year 2018.
 Students must be enrolled at least “half-time” for at least one academic semester during the calendar year.

 The Lifetime Learning Credit

 If your child does not qualify for the American Opportunity Credit, you or your student you may still be eligible for the Lifetime Learning Credit.
-It enables students and their families to claim the credit for up to $2,000 in education related expenses per return filed.
+It enables students and their families to claim the credit for up to $2,000 in education-related expenses per return filed.
 Like the American Opportunity Credit, it is also income based.
-It can be claimed for modified adjusted incomes up to $65,000 for single filers, and up to $131,000 for married filing jointly.
+It can be claimed for modified adjusted incomes up to $66,000 for single filers, and up to $132,000 for married filing jointly for tax year 2018 taxes.

 Unlike the American Opportunity Credit, there is no limit on the number of years you can claim the credit, which makes it perfect for students who have already completed a four year degree program.
 And though you can’t claim both the American Opportunity Credit and the Lifetime Learning Credit on the same student, you can claim the American Opportunity Credit for one student, and the Lifetime Learning Credit for another in the same year.